trz42/eessi-bot-software-layer/README.md

 ```
 Note the output of `pwd`.
 This will be used to replace `PATH_TO_EESSI_BOT` in the configuration file `app.cfg` (see [Step 5.4](#step5.4)).

 The EESSI bot requires some Python packages to be installed.
-See the top of this page, or simply run (the `requirements.txt` file is provided by the EESSI bot repository)
+It is recommended to install these in a virtual environment based on Python 3.7 or newer.
+See the below sequence for an example on how to set up the environment, to activate it and to install the requirements for the EESSI bot.
+The sequence assumes that you are in the directory containing the bot's script:
 ```
-pip3 install --user -r requirements.txt
+cd ..
+python3.7 -m venv venv_bot_p37
+source venv_bot_p37/bin/activate
+python --version                     # output should match 'Python 3.7.*$' which python                         # output should match '*/venv_bot_p37/bin/python$' python -m pip install --upgrade pip cd eessi-bot-software-layer pip install -r requirements.txt
 ```

+Note, before you can start the bot components (see below), you have to activate the virtual environment with `source venv_bot_p37/bin/activate`.
+You can deactivate it simply by running `deactivate`.

 **Troubles installing some of the requirements or their dependencies?**
 You may try to upgrade `pip` first with